jerue/ND_TechDayz/README.md

    ![Complete the VPN troubleshooting checklist](../assets/screenshots/17-complete-troubleshooting.png)

+BONUS: Try locating a knowledge article using the **Agent Assist** feature, while you have the Playbook open.

-6. When the Playbook asks whether the VPN connection is now successful, select **No** so the lab continues through the active-Outage path.
+6. When the Playbook asks whether the VPN connection is now successful, select **YES** so the lab continues through the active-Outage path.

    This response is part of the simulation.
 It does not indicate that the troubleshooting checklist was performed incorrectly.